 7. Improve Flexibility

-Yes, jumping jacks also help improve your flexibility.
+Yes, jumping jacks also help improve your flexibility (5).
 If you don’t lead an active life and sit for a long time during the day, there’s little chance that you are as flexible as you were when you were a kid.
-In fact, if you are starting to workout again, you may find it difficult to even do 20 jumping jacks at one go.
+In fact, if you are starting to work out again, you may find it difficult to even do 20 jumping jacks at one go.
 That’s OK.
-You can start with low-intensity jumping jacks and fewer reps and then advance to more reps and high speed jumping jacks.
+You can start with low-intensity jumping jacks and fewer reps and then advance to more reps and high-speed jumping jacks.
 As you progress, you will find it easier to do this exercise with more ease and proper positioning of your hands and legs.

 8. Tone The Muscles

 Losing the tone of your muscles can make your body look sagged and malnourished.
-Doing jumping jacks on a regular basis can help shed the fat.
-Doing a high-intensity version of jumping jacks can also help improve muscle tone, thereby shaping your thighs, buttocks, calves, shoulders, and arms.
+Doing jumping jacks on a regular basis can help shed the fat so it is also considered as a good fat burning workout.
+Doing a high-intensity interval training(HIIT) version of jumping jacks can also help improve muscle tone, thereby shaping your thighs, buttocks, calves, shoulders, and arms (6).
+It also aids in coordiantion improvement.

 9. Improve Stamina And Stability

-Jumping up and landing softly with perfect timing and poise will improve your balance and stability.
-Moreover, if you do more number of reps per set and increase the number of sets you do, you will be able to improve your stamina.
+Jumping up and landing softly with perfect timing and poise will improve your balance, stability and help in strength training.
+Moreover, if you do more reps per set and increase the number of sets you do, you will be able to improve your stamina (7).

-Exercising regularly has many health benefits.
-And that includes being strong physically and mentally.
-After including this exercise in your workout routine, you will start to feel better, healthier, and stronger.
+Exercising regularly has many health benefits, and that includes being strong physically and mentally.
+This exercise improves bone mineral density, and you will start to feel better, healthier, and stronger (8).
 You will definitely see a change in how your body reacts to pathogens and stress.

 These were the 10 reasons you should absolutely start doing jumping jacks.
 But do you know the correct technique to do the exercise?
 Here’s how to do jumping jacks properly.